zyining/uoftScripts/README.md

 # instructions
-You need the following apis:<br />
+You need the following APIs:<br />
 --splinter<br />
 --BeautifulSoup<br />

 # how to configure and run
-Add course codes to check in the variable 'courses'<br />
+Edit variable 'courses' to be an array of the course codes you want to check <br />
 Add rosi login info in 'ID' and 'psw'<br />
-Add email from to and login info for 'from' address if you want to use email *must be gmail*.
-Otherwise just write 'return' right after the sendMail function (line 14)<br />

 Run courseAdd.py file<br />

+(Optional)Enable email by deleting line 15 in courseAdd.py.
+Add email 'from', 'to' and login info for 'from' address *'from' must be gmail*.